SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 ~~~
 {: #fig-arch title="The intra-domain SAVNET architecture"}

 Information Speaker in Source Entity is responsible to send SAV-specific information to Information Receiver in Validation Entity through the communication channel.
 To this end, a new SAV-specific information communication mechanism should be developed to deliver the SAV-specific information from Source Entity to Validation Entity.
-SAV Agent in Validation Entity consolidates and processes SAV-related information from Information Receiver and local RIB/FIB, and finally generates SAV rules.
+SAV Agent in Validation Entity consolidates and processes SAV-specific information and local routing information from Information Receiver and local RIB/FIB, and finally generates SAV rules.

-In the following, we introduce the SAV-related information, SAV-specific information communication mechanism, and SAV agent, respectively.
+In the following, we introduce the local routing information and SAV-specific information, SAV-specific information communication mechanism, and SAV agent, respectively.
 Finally, we use two use cases to illustrate that intra-domain SAVNET architecture can improve the accuracy and automation capability of SAV upon existing intra-domain SAV mechanisms.

-## SAV-related Information
+## Local Routing Information and SAV-specific Information
-SAV-related information represents any information that is useful for inferring or generating SAV rules.
-There are two kinds of SAV-related information in the intra-domain network: local routing information and SAV-specific information.

 Local routing information is used for forwarding rule computation, which is stored in RIB/FIB.
 Although it is not specialized for SAV, it can also be used to infer SAV rules in existing uRPF-based SAV mechanisms, such as strict uRPF and loose uRPF.

 SAV-specific information is specialized for SAV.
 The Source Entity can obtain local SAV-specific information based on local routing information and local interface configurations.
-For example, SAV-specific information can help the Validation Entity identify the source prefixes of intra-domain subnets or the incoming directions of source prefixes:
+For example, SAV-specific information can help the Validation Entity identify the source prefixes of intra-domain subnets.

-- Source prefixes of intra-domain subnets.
 The Source Entity that is directly connected to subnets can inform the Validation Entity of its locally known source prefixes of its subnets.
 The Validation Entity can consolidate such SAV-specific information and local routing information to obtain the complete source prefixes of intra-domain subnets.

-- Incoming directions of source prefixes.
-The Source Entity can inform the Validation Entity of the incoming direction of the connected subnets' traffic.
-For the Validation Entity, this direction is the legitimate incoming direction of source prefixes of the subnets connected to the Source Entity.

 By learning the SAV-specific information of the Source Entity, the Validation Entity can generate more accurate SAV rules than solely using its local routing information.
 In this way, false positive problems can be avoided and false negative problems can be reduced.